 No. The Immigration Judge cannot set a bond for certain people.
-For example, people who are being charged as an "arriving alien" (someone who is picked up at a port of entry, like a land border or the airport), or people who were convicted of certain types of crimes, cannot get a bond from the Judge.
+For example, people who are being charged as an "arriving alien" (someone who is picked up at a port of entry, like a land border or the airport), people who have been previously deported and reentered without inspection, people who have been ordered deported and never left the U.S., or people who were convicted of certain types of crimes, cannot get a bond from the Judge.
+Some of these people may be given a bond hearing after waiting 180 days (six months) (see below).

-Can a detainee have more than one bond hearing?
+Can a detained person have more than one bond hearing?